-Celebrating March of Dimes Canada's
+Celebrating over 65 years of service at March of Dimes Canada

 In 1949, in an effort to find a cure for the polio virus, mothers across Canada joined a North America-wide fundraising effort.
 These dedicated volunteers, known as the Marching Mothers®, went door-to-door collecting donations of 'just a dime' to donate to the Canadian Foundation for Poliomyelitics (sic) for research for a cure to polio.

 In 1951, the Canadian Foundation for Poliomyelitics was granted use of the name 'Ontario March of Dimes'.
 Funds raised went to support research into the cure for polio.

 In 1955, the polio vaccine created by Dr. Jonas Salk proved effective in limited test trials.
 With the threat of polio greatly diminished, Ontario March of Dimes began funding assistive devices for people who had contracted the polio virus, as well as providing programs focused primarily on rehabilitation and job training for polio survivors.
 Click here to learn more about the history of March of Dimes Canada.

 By the early 1960s, the organization shifted its mandate to serve the broader needs of all adults with physical disabilities, regardless of whether the disability was a result of a disability at birth, the polio virus, an accident, or even due to aging.